KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Random Ideas - spoilers/Plot Points Unadressed.md

 tie all of these into big bad

-this leads to second half of camapaign
+this leads to act 3 and campaign climax